 - Post Office deposits schemes and Govt.
 Schemes

-The above list is not exhaustive and there may exist other investment options that are not covered in this article.
+The above list is not exhaustive and there may exist other saving and investment options that are not covered in this article.
 But for now, let us discuss each of the above in detail.

 Bank FDs are the safest investment tool for any individual as there is no risk to capital.
 Considering this above Bank FDs may an ideally suited option for risk-averse individuals like senior citizens whose primary aim is capital protection.